 Get your gratitude on and happiness will be right there with you.
 Grab yourself a gratitude journal and get started!

 The secret of happiness is not in doing what one likes, but in liking what one does.” – James M. Barrie

 But that doesn’t mean we can’t find happiness in some of the things we don’t like doing.
-Break the project, task or action down and find the bits your do enjoy.
+Break the project, task, or action down and find the bits you do enjoy.
 Maximize the hell out of those and make them your key focus areas.

 By focusing on the positive stuff, you are more likely to take the steps that will get you doing less of what you don’t like and more of what you do.
 If you focus on the bad stuff, most likely you will just get more of it.